 To learn more and read the full report for the first wave, visit ‘Our Digital Futures’ at Aurecon.

-Lachlan Waite is a project leadership professional within Aurecon's Program Advisory team with over 15 years experience.
+Lachlan Waite is formerly a project leadership professional within Aurecon's Program Advisory team with over 15 years experience.

 This article was written in conjunction with the Australian Institute of Project Management.